Metaplectic Iwahori Whittaker functions and supersymmetric lattice models: Introduction

-The paper is outlined as follows.
+\textbf{Contents.} The paper is outlined as follows.
 In Section~\ref{sec:lattice} we introduce our new class of supersymmetric lattice models which are constructed through a fusion process similar to that of~\cite{KulishReshetikhinSklyanin}.
 The model that is used as an input in this fusion process is called \emph{monochrome} and is detailed in Section~\ref{sec:monochrome}, while the fusion process itself is explained in Section~\ref{sec:fusion}.
 In preparation for the proof of Theorem~\ref{thm:main} we evaluate the partition function of a certain ground state system in Section~\ref{sec:ground-state}.
 In Section~\ref{sec:R-matrix} we prove that our lattice model is solvable; that is, we prove an associated Yang-Baxter equation in Corollary~\ref{cor:YBE}.
-To show this for every $n$ and $r$, we first prove an auxiliary Yang-Baxter equation for the monochrome model in Theorem~\ref{thm:ybemc} which we reduce to the problem of verifying a finite number of equations.
+To show this for every $n$ and $r$, we first prove an auxiliary Yang-Baxter equation for the monochrome model in Theorem~\ref{thm:ybemc} by reducing the problem to the verification of a finite number of equations.
 In the same section we also show that the R-matrix is a Drinfeld twist of the $U_q(\widehat{\mathfrak{gl}}(r|n))$ R-matrix in Proposition~\ref{prop:Drinfeldtwisting}.
 From the Yang-Baxter equation we obtain a recursion relation for the partition function in Proposition~\ref{prop:lattice-recursion} of Section~\ref{sec:lattice-recursion} that we later compare with the recursion relations for the metaplectic Iwahori Whittaker functions.

 In Section~\ref{sec:whittaker} we turn our attention to metaplectic Iwahori Whittaker functions for general reductive groups, with some introductory theory and notation introduced in Section~\ref{sec:metaplectic-prel}.
 Here, we also compute a base case for the Whittaker functions in Proposition~\ref{prop:rep-base-case}.
 The recursion relations for the Whittaker functions are obtained in Proposition~\ref{prop:rep-recursion} in Section~\ref{sec:DW-operators} by studying intertwining operators.
 These Whittaker functions can be conveniently described using the (vector) metaplectic Demazure-Whittaker operators as shown in Theorem~\ref{thm:dem_recurse} in Section~\ref{sec:DW-operators}.
 These operators are shown to produce a representation of the affine metaplectic Hecke algebra in Theorem~\ref{thm:hecke}.
 An expression for all values of the metaplectic Iwahori Whittaker functions in terms of these operators is deduced in Corollary~\ref{cor:evaluate}.
 In Section~\ref{sec:scalar-Demazure} we match our vector metaplectic Demazure-Whittaker operators with the averaged metaplectic Demazure-Whittaker operators of~\cite{ChintaGunnellsPuskas,PatnaikPuskasIwahori} in Theorem~\ref{thm:T-average}, which also recovers the Chinta-Gunnells Weyl group action from non-archimedean representation theory.